johnbeatty575/global-tech-docs/README.md

 We now automatically publish the HTML output to GitHub Pages on pushes to `main`/`master` via CI.
 The workflow builds `out/html5` and deploys the result to the repository's Pages site using `peaceiris/actions-gh-pages`.

 If you'd rather preview locally, build HTML and open `out/html5/index.html` in a browser.

+## More documentation
+For a short architecture overview and developer instructions see:

+- `docs/ARCHITECTURE.md` — high-level architecture and where to find things.
+- `docs/DEVELOPER_GUIDE.md` — step-by-step local setup, build, accessibility and generator commands.